-AOS will directly issue the corresponding ADArb:Stop command.
+AOS will directly issue the corresponding AOArb:Stop command.

-Table 26: ADArb:Stop command input arguments
+Table 27: AOArb:Stop command input arguments

-1 0

 Name Type Units Comment

 Msg string Reason for stopping

-As shown in table 26, the command requires a string parameter containing a description of the reason for stopping (the argument is intended to provide the AO Supervisor with info related to the reason for stopping, e.g.: for use in the logging files).
+As shown in table 27, the command requires a string parameter containing a description of the reason for stopping (the argument is intended to provide the AO Supervisor with info related to the reason for stopping, e.g.: for use in the logging files).

-14.14 SetZernikes
+15.14 SetZernikes

 This command is used to apply a modal correction to mirror shape when the AO System is in Seeing Limited mode.
+The command is not available from the AOS GUI and can be issued only via the IIF.

 AOS will directly call the corresponding AOArb:SetZernikes command.
-A vector of Δ values must be specified (see table 27).
+A vector of Δ values must be specified (see table 28).

-Table 27: AOArb:SetZernikes command input arguments
+Table 28: AOArb:SetZernikes command input arguments

-Name Type Units Comment DeltaM real[672] TBD Shape correction vector
+Name Type Units Comment

+DeltaM real[672] TBD Shape correction vector

-This command is conceptually very similar to the CorrectModes command described in section 14.10, but is to be used when the AO System is operating in seeing limited mode to apply statical corrections to the mirror shape.
-It will actually result in very different operations at the AO System side48.
+This command is conceptually very similar to the CorrectModes command described in section 15.10, but is to be used when the AO System is operating in seeing limited mode to apply statical corrections to the mirror shape.
+It will actually result in very different operations at the AO System side52.

-14.15 setNewInstrument
+15.15 setNewInstrument